 So I’ve been out of rotation for a few weeks, owing to my presence on the conference circuit.
 It’s ironic.
-I go out there and tell people all about the importance of blogging regularly and not missing a day of your social media presence…and while I’m doing that, what I’m not doing is any blogging or social media.
+I go out there and tell people all about the importance of blogging regularly and not missing a day of your social media presence…and while I’m doing that, what I’m not doing is any social media.

 I’m not perfect.
 Just ask my ex wife.